 There are many entrepreneurial ticketing websites for Florence that invariably include fees.
 The following are the official sites, which provide the official entrance prices minus a mark-up.

 A further update November 2015: The Firenze Card offering was updated once again, in November 2015 whereby the number fo attractions was increased from 67 to 72 – hurrah!
 At the same time, free bus use and wi-fi access were removed.
 In my view, this doesn’t detract from the card – Florence is highly walkable and the wi-fi offering was patchy and unreliable.
 Personally, I’d rather have more attractions.
-For that reason, my view of whether it is worth getting the Firenze Card didn’t change following the November 2015 update.
+For that reason, my view of whether it is worth it didn’t change following the November 2015 update.

 If you liked this, you might also like: